 - Enter Testaments to the Holocaust and click GO.

-The circulating collections at the USF Tampa Library include several thousand items – including monographs, journals, government documents, and multimedia resources – that support research on topics related to genocides worldwide.
+The USF Libraries collections include several thousand items that support research on topics related to genocides worldwide, including Armenia, Africa, and German-occupied Europe.

-The USF Libraries Oral History Program provides access to oral history testimonies that look to the past in order to understand the causes of mass violence, treat its effects on victims, and to help prevent future atrocities.
-For more information on the Oral History Program, click here »
+The USF Libraries Oral History Program provides access to interviews and testimonies that look to the past in order to understand the causes of mass violence, treat its effects on victims, and to help prevent future atrocities.

 Rwandan Youth & Children’s Testimonies